 Residential real estate loans are generally secured by 1-4 unit residential properties and are underwritten using traditional underwriting systems to assess the credit risks and financial capacity and repayment ability of the consumer.
 Decisions are primarily based on LTV ratios, debt-to-income ("DTI") ratios, liquidity and credit scores.
 LTV ratios generally do not exceed 80%, although higher levels are permitted with mortgage insurance.
 We offer fixed rate mortgage products and variable rate mortgage products with interest rates that are subject to change every year after the first, third, fifth or tenth year, depending on the product and are based on LIBOR.
 Variable rate residential mortgage loans are underwritten at fully-indexed interest rates.
 We generally do not offer interest-only, payment-option facilities, Alt-A loans or any product with negative amortization.
-Residential real estate loans were \$4.5 billion as of December 31, 2020, a decrease of \$130.3 million or 3% from December 31, 2019.
-Our portfolio of residential real estate loans declined due to the sale of \$132.0 million in residential mortgages originated for investment during the year.
+Residential real estate loans were \$5.0 billion as of December 31, 2021, an increase of \$428.1 million or 9% from December 31, 2020.
+This increase was primarily due to increases in residential mortgages of \$393.1 million and home equity lines of \$35.0 million during the year.

 Consumer loans consist primarily of open- and closed-end direct and indirect credit facilities for personal, automobile and household purchases as well as credit card loans.
 We seek to maintain reasonable levels of risk in consumer lending by following prudent underwriting guidelines, which include an evaluation of personal credit history, cash flow and collateral values based on existing market conditions.
-Consumer loans were \$1.4 billion as of December 31, 2020, a decrease of \$266.7 million or 17% from December 31, 2019.
-The decrease in consumer loans was primarily due decreases in credit card balances and indirect automobile loans.
+Consumer loans were \$1.2 billion as of December 31, 2021, a decrease of \$123.9 million or 9% from December 31, 2020.
+The decrease in consumer loans was primarily due to decreases in indirect automobile loans and other unsecured consumer loans.

 Lease financing consists of commercial single investor leases and leveraged leases.
 Underwriting of new lease transactions is based on our lending policy, including but not limited to an analysis of customer cash flows and secondary sources of repayment, including the value of leased equipment, the guarantors' cash flows and/or other credit enhancements.
 No new leveraged leases are being added to the portfolio and all remaining leveraged leases are running off.
-Lease financing was \$245.4 million as of December 31, 2020, an increase of \$42.9 million or 21% from December 31, 2019.
-The increase in lease financing was due to portfolio growth in our commercial single investor leases.
+Lease financing was \$231.4 million as of December 31, 2021, a decrease of \$14.0 million or 6% from December 31, 2020.
+The reduction was reflective of weak demand for new business equipment and vehicles in the Hawaii market coupled with supply chain disruption causing significant delays in deliveries of new orders.